 The Charlotte Danielson Framework for teaching is the minimum standard for teacher evaluation adopted by Idaho public schools.

 If you have questions about Effective Teachers, contact Teresa Burgess, Title II-A Coordinator.

 Idaho’s effective principals know they have an important role in helping both students and staff learn, grow, and achieve success.
 They focus on communication and collaboration to monitor student progress to help their schools improve.
 Effective principals use resources, create a vision, and share their values to lead their schools and obtain high student achievement.
 (Adapted from the State of Colorado's definition of Effective Principals.)

 The Interstate School Leaders Licensure Consortium (ISLLC) standards are the minimum standards for principal evaluations adopted by Idaho.
 Administrators must also be proficient in conducting teacher evaluations using the Charlotte Danielson Framework.

-This application provides the ability for LEAs to submit and certify career ladder data, such as staff evaluation results for principals, pupil service staff members, and instructional staff.
-Excel documents which outline all the data elements that need to be gathered and submitted can be found in the Resource Files below in Career Ladder Data Submission.
+The Career Ladder Data System (CLDS) provides the ability for a Local Education Agency (LEA) to submit and certify career ladder data, such as staff evaluation results for principals, pupil service staff members, and instructional staff.
+It also provides the ability for an LEA to submit recommendations for professional endorsements.
+Excel documents which outline all the data elements that need to be gathered and submitted, along with the User Guide, can be found on the application home page accessible using the link below: